 Do you have a set of criteria?
 A wish list or a person in your mind’s eye?

-You need some way of creating a set of criteria to work from, and it helps to start with you.
-Instead of fretting about who they are (for now) ask these the demographics questions about you first.
+You need some way of creating a set of criteria (factual or emotional) to work from, and it helps to start with you and the questions you were having.
+And try the unconscious competence model above to guide you.

 - Demographic – E.g. age, sex, income, education, the size of household, homeownership, etc.